-EcoSteel was chosen to provide an economical shelter solution with prefabricated structures and Architectural / Insulated Panels for the project.
-Currently there will be Four EcoSteel Buildings on campus, slated to begin construction in late 2018.
+EcoSteel was chosen to provide an economical prefab homeless shelter in Lancaster with Architectural / Insulated Panels for the project.
+Currently there will be four prefabricated steel structures on campus, slated to begin construction in late 2018.

 A groundbreaking on Thursday officially started construction in Lancaster for Kensington Campus, a facility to provide shelter and services for the homeless.